Volunteering at Inclusion Melbourne

 Community visitors provide friendship to older people experiencing loneliness and social isolation.
 The Community Visitor Scheme is an Australian government program that aims to reduce or prevent the impact of social isolation amongst older Australians.

-Recipients must be receiving a Commonwealth funded age care package and can be referred by anyone.
+The older person must be receiving a Commonwealth funded age care package or living in an aged care facility and can be referred by anyone, including themselves.